magento/devdocs/guides/v2.0/extension-dev-guide/object-manager.md

 <div class="bs-callout bs-callout-warning" markdown="1">
 You may notice in the Magento 2 codebase that some core classes still call the `ObjectManager` directly.

-These instances are bits of legacy code that need porting or exist for backward compatibility purposes.
+This code needs porting or exist for backward compatibility purposes.

 They are not tacit endorsements of using the `ObjectManager` directly.
 </div>